mwojnars/hypertag/README.md

     Price of Opel is 64000.0

-The "obligatory" qualifier `!` can be used to verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for a more verbose if-else test:
+With the "obligatory" qualifier `!` one can verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for a more verbose if-else test:

-    %display name='' price=0
+    % display name='' price=0
         try  | Product "$name!" costs {price}!.
         else | Product "$name!" is available, but the price is unknown yet. else | There is a product priced at {price!}.